Shibaraku: Plot

-As they are about to draw their swords to cut their heads in the climactic moment, a tremendous shout "Shibaraku!"
+Just as they are about to draw their swords to cut off their heads, a tremendous shout of "Shibaraku!"
 (Just a moment!) can be heard loudly from behind a curtain (agemaku).
-The hero appears and steps out onto the hanamichi (a raised platform extending through the audience to the stage) in magnificent costume (featuring the Sanshō, the three squares symbol of the Naritaya, Ichikawa Danjūrō's acting family) and red striped makeup.
-Arriving at the stage, he sits on a stool (aibiki) and, in a special kind of monologue called tsurane, explains his story.
-He announces that he is capable of superhuman strength, and demonstrates this by being able to drive off some of Kiyohara's henchmen only by shouting at them with his eyes.
+The hero appears and steps out onto the hanamichi (a raised platform extending through the audience seats to the stage) in a magnificent costume (featuring the sanshō, the three- square symbol of the Naritaya, Ichikawa Danjūrō's acting family) and red striped makeup.
+Arriving at the stage, he sits on a stool (aibiki) and, in a special kind of monologue called tsurane, tells his story.
+He claims to possess superhuman strength, and demonstrates this by driving off some of Kiyohara's henchmen only by “shouting” at them with his eyes.

 He then walks onto the stage.
 He accuses the villain of power usurpation and, only by words and without using his strength, he persuades him to return his stolen items, the imperial sword Tomokirimaru and the imperial seal.
-Lady Teruha, who is revealed to be a relative of Gongorō, returns both to the prince.
-Showing the illegitimacy of the evil lord's actions he manages, again only with words, to allow the royal family and their retainers to escape with Teruha.
+Lady Teruha, who turns out to be a relative of Gongorō, returns both items to the prince.
+Showing the illegitimacy of the evil lord's actions, he manages, again only with words, to allow the royal family and their retainers to escape with Teruha.

-Gorō orders to Takehira's soldiers to strike a final attack at him.
-Surrounded, Gongorō draws his giant sword and cuts their heads with a single strike and then performs a stunning Mie pose in an intentionally exaggerated scene which shows his superhuman strength.
-Takehira is definitively defeated and, as the hero leaves the stage and walks through the hanamichi, he can be seen alongside his five warriors raising his hands in sign of mutual respect for such an incredible warrior.
+Gorō orders Takehira's soldiers to attack him one final time.
+Surrounded, Gongorō draws his giant sword and cuts their heads off with a single blow, and then performs a stunning Mie pose in an intentionally exaggerated scene which shows his superhuman strength.
+Takehira is definitively defeated and, as the hero leaves the stage and walks through the hanamichi, he can be seen alongside his five warriors raising his hands in a sign of mutual respect for such an incredible warrior.